Zephyria-main/STAss3/README.md

 1. Download the dataset from Kaggle: https://www.kaggle.com/datasets/kennethtm/stream-macroinvertebrates
 2. Extract the contents into data/raw/
 3. The expected structure is: data/raw/<ClassName>/<image>.jpg
+**this step is specified in case you want to change the dataset -> in which case, download a different dataset and put it in the same place.
+Update the config file to match the new dataset.

 ---